Many still seeking food, shelter a year after Haiti quake

 A lot of organizations have been forced to pay bribes to avoid staff being kidnapped while driving to the south.

-Cindy Cox-Roman, CEO of Washington, D.C.-based nonprofit HelpAGE USA, said there is “a great feeling on the part of people there that they’re alone in this.”
+Cindy Cox-Roman, chief executive of Washington-based nonprofit HelpAGE USA, said there is “a great feeling on the part of people there that they’re alone in this.”

 “The situation is volatile,” he said.

 Meanwhile, double-digit inflation has deepened poverty.
-Marie Dadie Durvergus, a kindergarten teacher who lives with her two children in one camp, said a bag of rice that cost 750 gourdes ($6) last year now costs 4,000 gourdes ($31).
+Marie Dadie Durvergus, a kindergarten teacher who lives with her two children in one camp, said a bag of rice that cost$6 last year now costs $31.

 Berline Laguerre, a former street vendor who once sold used clothes, said the money she had saved to buy more clothes went to feed her children.
 There was nothing left over to send them to school or buy them uniforms or books.